-We likely all know someone who had one, or we may even have had one or two ourselves.
+We likely all know someone who had one or we may even have had one or two ourselves.
 However, recently these seemingly benign injuries have been getting significant attention for their potentially long-lasting effects and impairments.
-Current data shows that approximately 15% of people who experience a concussion, go on to experience symptoms months or even years afters their injury, and some never fully recover.
+Current data shows that approximately 15% of people who experience a concussion, go on to experience symptoms months or even years after their injury, and some never fully recover.

-Participants committed to a 16-week study, the initial 8 weeks they were asked not to partake in any yoga related activities, followed by the 8-week yoga intervention.
+Participants committed to a 16-week study, the initial eight weeks they were asked not to partake in any yoga related activities, followed by the eight-week yoga intervention.